Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Methods

 \subsubsection{UK BioBank (UKBB)}

-The UKBB dataset \citep{petersen2015uk} consists of images from 4845 healthy volunteers.
+The UKBB dataset \cite{petersen2015uk} consists of 4845 healthy volunteers.
 For each subject, 2D cine cardiac MR images were acquired on a 1.5T Siemens scanner using a bSSFP sequence under breath-hold conditions with ECG-gating (pixel size = 1.8-2.3 mm, slice thickness = 8 mm, number of slices = $\sim$10, number of phases = $\sim$50).
 Manual segmentation of the left ventricle blood pool (LV), left ventricle myocardium (Myo), and right ventricle (RV) was performed on the end-diastolic (ED) and end-systolic (ES) phases by one of eight observers followed by random checks by an expert to ensure segmentation quality and consistency.
 The dataset was randomly split into 4173, 103, and 569 subjects for training, validation, and testing, respectively.
-These numbers were chosen for convenience.
+We have permission to use the UKBB dataset through UK Biobank's generic RTB approval from the NHS North West REC.